KhoaVu123/Smart-Peanut-Seed-Sowing-Robot/README.md

 - **Mobile / web control**
   - Add Bluetooth / Wi-Fi module and develop a smartphone app for control and monitoring.

+You may choose an open-source license that fits your goals (for example, MIT License or Creative Commons for educational use).
+Update this section when you decide on a specific license.